Neighbourhood unit: Principles

 The core principles of Perry's Neighbourhood Unit were organised around several physical design ideals:

-"Centre the school in the neighbourhood so that a child's walk to school was only about one-quarter of a mile and no more than one half mile and could be achieved without crossing a major arterial street.
+Center the school in the neighbourhood so that a child's walk to school is only about one quarter of a mile and no more than one half mile and can be achieved without crossing a major arterial street.
 Size the neighbourhood to sufficiently support a school, between 5,000 and 9,000 residents, approximately 160 acres at a density of ten units per acre.
 Implement a wider use of the school facilities for neighbourhood meetings and activities, constructing a large play area around the building for use by the entire community.

 Place arterial streets along the perimeter so that they define and distinguish the "place" of the neighborhood and by design eliminate unwanted through-traffic from the neighborhood.
 In this way, major arterials define the neighborhood, rather than divide it through its heart.

 Design internal streets using a hierarchy that easily distinguishes local streets from arterial streets, using curvilinear street design for both safety and aesthetic purposes.
 Streets, by design, would discourage unwanted through traffic and enhance the safety of pedestrians.

 Restrict local shopping areas to the perimeter or perhaps to the main entrance of the neighborhood, thus excluding nonlocal traffic destined for these commercial uses that might intrude on the neighborhood.